One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 - Watch your diet- I like to stick to the BRAT diet when my stomach is upset.
 Brat stands for bananas, rice, applesauce, and toast.
 These foods are available almost everywhere.
 They are bland and easy on the stomach.

 - If you haven’t seen any improvement after a few days, consider taking some antibiotics- Depending on where you are solo traveling, you may require a prescription.
 In most countries, you can visit a doctor in a small clinic at a reasonable price.
-I hate taking antibiotics, but sometimes they are necessary to get back to health.

 Minor Cuts, Scrapes, Burns and Infections While Solo Traveling